NiGuangOwO/Triggernometry/readme.md

 - [ ] Dictionary Variable Editor (Sort)
 - [ ] Show the count of errors and warnings
 - [x] combobox row height (written but not used: the customized drawing caused the loading time changed from 1 s to 3 s)
+- [ ] Figure out a way to apply rotation matrix